franreyn/pimaonline-strataui/docs/how-to-use/components/columns.md

 The `<columns-widget>` wraps all children elements.
 A child element could be a `<p>`, `<img>`, etc. There are a few HTML examples below of the `columns widget`.

-## Attributes
+## Classes

-1. `<columns-widget wide-narrow>` - The `wide-narrow` attribute makes the left column wider than the right column.
+1. `<columns-widget class="wide-narrow">` - The `wide-narrow` class makes the left column wider than the right column.
 This is typically used to place a block of text (wide column) next to an image (narrow column).

-2. `<columns-widget narrow-wide>` - The `narrow-wide` attribute is the reverse where the left column is narrower than the right column.
+2. `<columns-widget class="narrow-wide">` - The `narrow-wide` class is the reverse where the left column is narrower than the right column.

 ## HTML